Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample08_AllFeatures.md

 # Analyze an Image with All Visual Features

 This sample demonstrates how to analyze an image using all visual features provided by Azure AI Vision ImageAnalysis.
-This includes features such as Caption, Dense Captions, Tags, Objects, SmartCrops, People, and Read.
+This includes the features Caption, Dense Captions, Tags, Objects, SmartCrops, People, and Read.
 To get started you'll need a URL for a Computer Vision endpoint.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md) for links and instructions.

 ## Examples